 Rene Wadlow, President, Association of World Citizens

-have been shakened and loosened, and things are again fluid.
+shakened and loosened, and things are again fluid.
+The tents

-The tents have been struck, and the great caravan of Humanity
+have been struck, and the great caravan of Humanity is once more

 On 19 September 2016, the UN General Assembly held a one-day Summit on « Addressing Large Movements of Refugees and Migrants « - a complex of issues which have become important and emotional issues in many countries.
 The UN Department of Economic and Social Affairs (DESA) published a report on international migration indicating that there are some 244 milion migrants, some 76 million live in Europe, 75 million in Asia, 54 million in North America and others in the Middle East, Latin America and the Pacific, especially Australia and New Zealand.
 In addition, there are some 24 million refugees people who have crossed State frontiers fleeing armed conflict and repression as well as some 40 million internally-displaced persons within their own country.
 Acute poverty, armed conflicts, population growth and high unemployment levels provide the incentives for people to move, while easier communications and transport are the means.

 However, as we have seen with the many who have died in the Mediterranean Sea, people will take great risks to migrate.
 Thus, there is an urgent need to take away the monopoly of the life and death of refugees from the hands of mafias and traffickers and to create an effective world policy for migrants and refugees ;